ytbryan/ytbryan.github.io/hidden/another-way/index.md

 ---

 # DO NOT SHARE THIS YET

 ## Another Way Academy

+The current enrolment is closed, if you like to sign up, email -> ytbryan@gmail.com

 Another Way Academy is an online programming course designed to introduce simple software making to *school-dropouts*, *ex-convicts* and *ex-juvenile delinquencies*.

 *This course is created to help these group of people to stand up on their feet, to contribute back to their society, to have a second chance.
 There's always another way out.*

+If you feel the same way, maybe we can work together to our society friendlier to those who needs a second chance.

 ### Timing